Sabertooth fish

-Sabertooth or sabretooth fish are small, fierce-looking deep-sea aulopiform fish comprising the family Evermannellidae.
+Sabertooth or sabretooth fish are small, deep-sea aulopiform fish comprising the family Evermannellidae.
 The family is small, with just eight species in three genera represented; they are distributed throughout tropical to subtropical waters of the Atlantic, Indian, and Pacific Oceans.

 These fishes are named for their oversized, recurved palatine teeth, similar to those of saber-toothed cats (and the prehistoric Enchodus).
 The family is named Evermannellidae after Barton Warren Evermann, noted ichthyologist, naturalist and director of the California Academy of Sciences.

 Description

 Sabertooth fishes have moderately elongated and compressed bodies which lack normal scales.
 The head is large and blunt; the terminal mouth is large and lined with slender palatine teeth, and the front is mostly enlarged and is curved inward slightly.
 A number of shorter, straighter teeth accompany these fang-like teeth.
 The tongue is toothless.

-The eyes range in size from small to large; they are tubular in structure and point upwards.
-The lateral line runs uninterrupted.
-The different families have 44–54 vertebrae, with three discrete bands of muscle tissue (epaxial, mid-lateral, and hypaxial) present in the caudal region.
-Sabertooths do not have swim bladders, and the stomach is highly distensible.
+The eyes of the Odontostomops normalops typically range in size from small to large with a tubular structure while pointing upwards and directly laterally.
+The Atlantic sabertooth (Cocorella atlantica) have semi-tubular eyes directed dorso-laterally while the Balbo sabertooth (Evermannella balbo) and Indian sabertooth (Evermannella melanoderma) have tubular eyes but directed dorsally and slightly anteriorly.
+The tubular nature of these eyes allow the sabertooth fish to extend their vision in specific directions, and also are presumed to aid with depth perception in the dark.
+Evermannella have an additional adaptation called the optical fold.
+These optical folds are found on the lateral sides of the eyes and are another adaptation that allow these fish to extend their field of vision.
+The presumed mechanism of these optical folds is by altering the angle of the light from the lateral and ventral sides to better enter the eye.

+Similarly, in O. normalops, the horizontal diameter of the eye is significantly smaller than the width of the orbit, whereas in C. atlantica, the diameter of the eye is approximately equal to the interorbital width.
+In the case of E. balbo and E. melanoderma, the horizontal diameter of the eye is notably wider than the interorbital width.
+These observations suggest that there exist significant variations in the proportional dimensions of the eyes and orbits among different species of organisms, which may be indicative of distinct anatomical and functional adaptations.